-We created a pseudogene resource that organizes all of the pseudogenes across the available mouse strains and reference genome, as well as associated phenotypic information, in a MySQL database (Figure 6).
-All the available data are also provided as flat files for ease of manipulation.
+We created a pseudogene resource that organizes all of the pseudogenes across the available mouse strains and reference genome, as well as associated phenotypic information, in a database that is available online at mouse pseudogenes.org.
+All the available data are provided as flat files for ease of manipulation.
 Queries on specific pseudogenes will return the relevant pseudogene annotation flat file containing all pertinent associated information.
 The database contains three general types of information: details about the annotations, comparisons of the pseudogenes across strains, and phenotypic information associated with the pseudogenes and the corresponding mouse strains.
 Each pseudogene is given a unique universal identifier as well as a strain specific ID in order to facilitate both the comparison of specific pseudogenes across strains and collective differences in pseudogene content between strains.
-In order to assist direct comparison between human and mouse we also provide orthology links between mouse entries and the corresponding human counterparts,
+In order to assist direct comparison between human and mouse we also provide orthology links between mouse entries and the corresponding human counterparts.